ReadAlongs/Studio/README.md

 `readalongs align TEXTFILE WAVFILE OUTPUTNAME`

+### Web API

+This page lists only the most basic commands.

+For more information about how the command line interface works consult the interactive [API Documentation](https://readalong-studio.herokuapp.com/api/v1/docs).

+#### /langs

+To query a list of available languages in the ReadAlong Studio API, send a GET request to https://readalongs-studio.herokuapp.com/api/v1/langs

+#### /assemble

+This endpoint is a remote procedural call that assembles the data needed to build a readalong using the JavaScript-based [SoundSwallower decoder](https://github.com/ReadAlongs/SoundSwallower).
+It is an endpoint that accepts POST requests with either plaintext or XML input.
+Please see the [documentation](https://readalong-studio.herokuapp.com/api/v1/docs) for more information.

 ### Studio web application

 ReadAlong-Studio has a web interface for creating interactive audiobooks.
 The web app can be served by first installing ReadAlong-Studio and then running `python3 run.py`.
 A web app will then be available on port 5000.